microsoft/playwright-python/README.md

 # What is this?

+⚠️ **EXPERIMENTAL** ⚠️

 This is a Python3 version of the [https://github.com/microsoft/playwright](https://github.com/microsoft/playwright) project.
+In only contains initial stub implementation with **NO** tests.
+It can not be used in production yet.

 # Install